 De Haan Advocaten & Notarissen B.V.
-Chamber of Commerce no. 02058197), also trading under the name of: De Haan Advocaten & Notarissen, De Haan Advocaten, De Haan Notarissen, De Haan AGW Advocaten & Notarissen and De Haan Stein Advocaten, user of these General Terms and Conditions, hereafter referred to as: ”De Haan”, is a private limited company whose objectives are to conduct the practice of a law firm and to provide the services of the notarial profession.
-The address details for the principal establishment are as follows: Van Elmptstraat 2 (9723 ZL) Groningen, PO Box 723 (9700 AS) Groningen, the Netherlands, Tel.: 0031(0)50 5757400; Fax, legal profession: 0031(0)50 5757444; Fax, notarial practice: 0031(0)50 5757440; website: www.dehaanlaw.nl
+(Chamber of Commerce no. 02058197), also trading under the name of: De Haan Advocaten & Notarissen, De Haan Advocaten, De Haan Notarissen, De Haan AGW Advocaten & Notarissen and De Haan Stein Advocaten, and De Haan Schiphol B.V.
+(Chambers of Commerce no. 67149987), also trading under the name of De Haan Advocaten & Notarissen, users of these General Terms and Conditions, hereafter referred to as: ”De Haan”, are private limited companies whose objectives are to conduct the practice of a law firm and to provide the services of the notarial profession.
+For the address details reference is made to website: www.dehaanlaw.nl

 Article 1 Assignment and applicability of the General Terms and Conditions